Bhupendrachouhan19/Save_The_Block/readme_notes.txt

 6)Downloading material ui dependencies to import material ui icons: npm install @emotion/styled @emotion/react @mui/icons-material 7)After Doing all the header work and styling, now add the Wallet connect button in the Header.
+8)After completing the all Header and navigation part, now start working on the frontend of the pages like dashborad, campaign, create campaign and about us.
+9)Now work on the taking input from the user and uploading it to the IPFS part.
+10)Install the 'React Developer Tools' extension.
+11)Installing React Load Spinner and react-toastify: npm i react-loader-spinner react-toastify 12)'Uploading to IPFS par' -> Installing IPFS http client: npm install ipfs-htttp-client